 Finding hair in your brush is normal: We shed.
-When you start losing an unusual amount of hair, however, it can be cause for concern.
+But if a person starts losing an unusual amount of hair, it can be cause for concern.

 Losing hair normally doesn’t have much effect on your appearance or warmth, as your head has plenty more to make up for the daily loss.
 But there may be a more significant reason for your hair loss when you start seeing your scalp or bald spots.